microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Use `My first pipeline` as the name

-1. In the owner field, make sure to look for the email address of your account and select your user

-1. Save the pipeline
+1. Leave the rest as default and save the pipeline by selecting the **Save** button

 Some components of the form only appear after the first save, so that's why we save the pipeline.
 After saving, scroll down and you will see the following content below the owner field: